 A gaming license may be revoked, suspended or conditioned at any time.
 The loss of a gaming license held by the Company or its subsidiaries could cause the Company or its subsidiaries to cease offering some or all of its product offerings.
 The Company or its subsidiaries may be unable to obtain or maintain all necessary registrations, licenses, permits or approvals, and could incur fines or experience delays related to the licensing process, which could adversely affect its operations.
 The determination of suitability process may be expensive and time-consuming.
 The Company's delay or failure to obtain gaming licenses in any jurisdiction may prevent it from distributing its product offerings, increasing its customer base and/or generating revenues.
-A gaming regulatory body may refuse to issue or renew a gaming license if the Company, or one of its subsidiaries, directors, officers, employees, major shareholders or business partners: (a) are considered to be a detriment to the integrity or lawful conduct or management of gaming; (b) no longer meet a licensing or registration requirement; (c) have breached or are in breach of a condition of licensure or registration or an operational agreement with a regulatory authority; (d) have made a material misrepresentation, omission or misstatement in an application for licensure or registration or in reply to an inquiry by a person conducting an audit, investigation or inspection for a gaming regulatory authority; (e) have been refused a similar gaming license in another jurisdiction; (f) have held a similar gaming license in that province, state or another jurisdiction which has been suspended, revoked or cancelled; or (g) has been convicted of an offence, inside or outside of a particular jurisdiction that calls into question the honesty or integrity of the Company or any of its directors, officers, employees or associates.
+A gaming regulatory body may refuse to issue or renew a gaming license if the Company, or one of its subsidiaries, directors, officers, employees, major shareholders or business partners: (a) are considered to be a detriment to the integrity or lawful conduct or management of gaming; (b) no longer meet a licensing or registration requirement; (c) have breached or are in breach of a condition of licensure or registration or an operational agreement with a regulatory authority; (d) have made a material misrepresentation, omission or misstatement in an application for licensure or registration or in reply to an inquiry by a person conducting an audit, investigation or inspection for a gaming license in that province, state or another jurisdiction which has been suspended, revoked or cancelled; or (g) has been convicted of an offence, inside or outside of a particular jurisdiction that calls into question the honesty or integrity of the Company or any of its directors, officers, employees or associates.